Ever hear this one?

 If you want to be part of the solution, to help the immune response, don’t kill the good guys in the gut or turn down the internal thermostat.

 Instead, add some well studied immune support.
 Maybe echinacea, goldenseal, vitamin C, or my favorite, Transfer Factor.
-For dogs, TF Canine Complete; for cats, Feline Complete.
+For dogs, Canine Immune Complete; for cats, TF Plus.
 And for kids, TF Chewable.
 And everyone can use TF Plus.
 That’s what I take, and I haven’t had a flu or cold in so long I can’t remember.

 Transfer Factors both increase the immune response and balance it, far better than anything they’ve been compared to.